What Is the Opioid Epidemic?

 Substance addiction is not something new for the United States.
 There have been bouts of alcoholism that saw several deaths.
 There was also a time when cocaine was the substance of choice for many.
 The difference between the opioid epidemic and other addictions is the alarming rates of death that are occurring.

 There were 52,404 deaths from drug overdoses in the United States in 2015.
-At least 20,000 were from prescription pain relievers.
+Prescription pain relievers cause at least 20,000 of these deaths.
 It is estimated that 13,000 were from heroin.
 The data show that 63% of drug deaths involved opioids.
 In 2016, there was an increase of almost 10,000.

 Who the Opioid Epidemic Affects